hashicorp/terraform/website/docs/index.html.markdown

 Use the navigation to the left to read about the available resources.

--> **Note:** The SoftLayer provider is new as of Terraform 0.6.16.
-It is ready to be used but many features are still being added.
-If there is a SoftLayer feature missing, please report it in the GitHub repo.
+!> **Note:** The SoftLayer provider is deprecated and not under active development.
+It will not work with many IBM Cloud resources and is not compatible with the new IBM Cloud APIs.

 ## Example Usage